Jennifer Garner Worried About Ben Affleck’s Drinking And Kids Since Hook Up With New GF Lindsay Shookus

 — E!
 News (@enews) August 2, 2017

 In the Facebook post where he announced the completion of his most recent rehab stint, Ben Affleck thanked Jennifer Garner for supporting him and taking care of their kids.
 The award-winning director also wrote that he wants to live life to the fullest and become the best dad he could possibly be.
-Despite the split, Ben and Jennifer took an active role in co-parenting their three children: Violet, 11, Seraphina, 8, and Samuel, 5.
+Despite the split, Ben and Jennifer took an active role in co-parenting their three children: Violet, 11, Seraphina, eight, and Samuel, five.

 Ben Affleck and Jennifer Garner Celebrate the Fourth Together With Their Kids https://t.co/BOz3owPMrn pic.twitter.com/7VRn2N4U0l